 The yard is silent; not a bird song anywhere.

 The sky is soft and rosy from the closest forest fire, east over the mountains.

 A breeze is coming up.

-The wasp has his drink, sipping at the dish edge, tipping forward on little feet.
+But the wasp has his fill, sipping at the dish edge, tipping forward on little feet.